 I have been thinking again recently about the north-western Roman horse rider reliefs, which are concentrated in the Rhineland and, to a lesser extent, Britain (now boasting over 20), and have a primarily military focus.
 My favourite is that of Insus, found in Lancaster in 2005.
 The tombstone has been dated to c.
 AD 100 and its relief depicts a proud-looking mounted eques brandishing the head of a decapitated naked enemy who is kneeling below.
 The tombstone was discovered around 8 m from the Roman road leading south from the fort.
-Ironically, given the featured decapitation, Insus’s head has been separated from the rest of the scene in one of the two major fragments.
+The stone was not found intact: ironically, given the decapitation featured in its image, Insus’s head had been separated from the rest of the scene in one of the two major fragments.
 It reads:

 Dis | Manibus Insus Vodulli | [fil]ius ciue(s) Treuer eques alae Aug(ustae) | [t(urma)] Victoris curator Domitia […]